 Only the 4K version of the X1 Carbon has any splash, adding a woven carbon fiber pattern that adds some elegance.

 You’ll have a harder time recognizing the X1 Yoga as a ThinkPad, at least from a distance, but we do like the conservative look.
-The X1 Yoga feels more robust thanks to its cold, hard metal, though both are solid devices.
+The X1 Yoga feels more robust thanks to its cold, hard metal.
+Both are solid devices, though.

 Because they’ve both been slimmed down, their keyboards are identically less deep than previous generations — specifically, with 15mm of travel compared to the 18mm of travel with older models.
 ThinkPad aficionados will notice the difference, but any touch typist will be able to get comfortable with these keyboards thanks to their snappy and precise mechanisms.